zulfikarrosadi/vcs/README.md

 git checkout -b develop // create and checkout to develop branch git push origin develop // push develop branch to upstream
 ```
+simple commit to add new tag and release